xan2622/awesome-blender/README.md

     - [Blender Suspender](https://gumroad.com/l/bpupp): allows you to suspend and resume Blender at any time, even in a middle of a rendering/baking.
     - [Render+](https://blendermarket.com/products/render) [$]: Render+ keeps track of your rendertimes so you don't have to.
 Useful metrics like the average, slowest and fastest frame time help you improve your scenes.
 While the estimated remaining let's you plan ahead.
     - [Auto Render Tile Size](https://gregzaal.github.io/auto-tile-size/): Never worry about unecessarily slow render times or having to change tile sizes every time you switch between CPU and GPU rendering again. [![][repo]](https://git.blender.org/gitweb/gitweb.cgi/blender-addons.git/blob_plain/HEAD:/render_auto_tile_size.py) [Other repository](https://github.com/gregzaal/Auto-Render-Tile-Size)
-- [EasyFX](https://github.com/DoubleZZ/EasyFX-2.8): allows you to do post-production directly from the image editor, and EasyFX will automatically build your composition node tree.
-Once an image has been rendered you can easily start enabling effects, tweak values and manipulate the image to your liking.
-See also its [BlenderArtists thread](https://blenderartists.org/t/addon-easyfx-post-production-done-directly-in-the-image-editor/655920).
 - Camera:
     - [Real Camera](https://3d-wolf.com/products/camera.html): is an addon that allows you to control the Blender camera like a real camera. [![][repo]](https://github.com/macio97/Real-Camera)
     - [Cameras-Lister](https://github.com/Ryxx/Cameras-Lister): Easy select camera’s in popup shortcut is Alt-C.